hartwigmedical/actin/molecular/README.md

 #### N homozygous disruptions

-For homozygous disruptions, no additional data is captured beyond the driver and gene fields.
+For homozygous disruptions, no additional data is captured beyond the driver fields.

 #### N disruptions

-In addition to the driver and gene fields, the following data is captured per disruption:
+In addition to the driver fields, the following data is captured per disruption:

 | Field                 | Example Value | Details                                                                                                          |
 |-----------------------|---------------|------------------------------------------------------------------------------------------------------------------|